 Traditional reward and motivation approaches focus on Key Performance Indicators (KPIs).
-People commit to delivering their KPI on a project, by a certain date.
+People commit to delivering their KPI on a project by a certain date.
 They’re rewarded when they hit that KPI.

-But creativity KPIs can be tricky to set and track.
+However, creativity KPIs can be tricky to set and track.

 The results of creativity are clear, and easily measured.
 You launch (or don’t launch) an innovation or a new advertising campaign, for example.
 But how you get to those results often depends on how many ideas you come up with, and how you manage those ideas through the business.
-And those are harder to measure.
+Those are harder to measure.

 In addition, traditional KPI setting tends to favour adaptive innovators, and “safer” projects.
-If people are rewarded on hitting KPIs, they pick KPIs which are easier to hit.
+If people are rewarded for hitting KPIs, they pick KPIs which are easier to hit.
 It’s harder to set KPIs for breakthrough ideas because they’re naturally harder to achieve.

 Leaders set the creative direction for the business.